North Korea calls Pelosi ‘destroyer of international peace’

 After Pelosi visited Taiwan and reaffirmed Washington’s commitment to defending democracy on the self-governing island, North Korea on Wednesday issued a statement berating the U.S. and supporting China, its main ally and biggest aid benefactor.

-Pelosi was the first House speaker to visit Taiwan in 25 years.
+Pelosi was the the first House speaker to visit Taiwan in 25 years.